 Origin and Distribution

-The Rosy Barb was first described in 1822.
-They are generally found in flowing streams, tributaries, lakes, ponds, and even swamps in India; wild populations can also be found in Singapore, Australia, Mexico, Puerto Rico, and Colombia.
-They are numerous and widespread, and not considered to be threatened or endangered.
+The rosy barb was first described in 1822.
+They are generally found in flowing streams, tributaries, lakes, ponds, and even swamps in India.
+Other wild populations can be found in Singapore, Australia, Mexico, Puerto Rico, and Colombia.
+They are numerous and widespread and not considered to be threatened or endangered.

 The popular name “rosy barb” was derived from the fact that at spawning time, a rosy color covers the lower part of the sides of the male.
 Many derivations of the wild rosy barb have been developed over the years through selective breeding.
 In many strains of farm-raised rosy barbs, the males are rosy almost all the time.
 Another variety has beautiful, long, flowing fins and tail, and the male of that strain is almost completely rosy red.

 Colors and Markings

-Like all Barbs, the Rosy Barb has a long, oval-shaped body, a forked tail, and two dorsal fins.
-Female Rosy Barbs are yellowish-pink with greenish backs, while males are redder on the underbelly and sides.
+Like all barbs, the rosy barb has a long, oval-shaped body, a forked tail, and two dorsal fins.
+Female rosy barbs are yellowish-pink and have greenish backs, while males are redder on the underbelly and sides.
 Look for black spots along the fins on both males and females.
 Some (especially those from West Bengal) have more intense coloration as well as reflective scales.

 Rosy Barb Habitat and Care

 It's important to be sure your tank receives at least a couple of hours of sunlight per day.
-This is helpful for the fish's health, and the reflective light also makes them appear even more beautiful.
+This is beneficial for the health of the fish, and the reflective light also makes them appear even more beautiful.
 You will also need a good filter and water movement to ensure that they achieve their best coloration.

 Rosy Barb Diet and Feeding